Anaminus/rbxmk/rbxmk/doc/USAGE.md

 once.
 The variable name must be a string of digits, letters, and underscore, which doesn't start with a digit.
 The value is a string parsed into a Lua value.
 This may be a number, a bool ("true" or "false"), or "nil" (which undefines the variable).
 Any other value is read as a string.
+Note that variables defined by the command option will take precedence over variables defined elsewhere.

 ```shell
 rbxmk --file script.lua --define DEBUG:true --define LOGLEVEL:3